 One thing is very clear about the Old West: sex work was a staple to any town or city.
 What's surprising is the range of such options throughout the West.
 Some places were more stereotypical in terms of the treatment of those who worked within them.
 Others held this kind of work in higher regard, with expansive and elaborate spaces for sex workers to do business.

 This kind of work was also indicative of socioeconomic classes in Old West society.
 Most of these workers were young (30 or younger), largely uneducated and, in many cases, illiterate.
 Some were immigrants, and pricing was based not only on looks but also nationality and ethnicity.
 Like the anonymous, easily replaced miners and railroad workers of the American frontier, sex workers filled a social and economic function necessitated by capitalism, but, as individuals, were largely irrelevant and forgotten.

 Birth Control Involved Ingesting Poison

-Oral sex.
-Something everyone enjoys, yes?
-Well, actually, as it turns out, no. In his book Slumming: Sexual and Racial Encounters in American Nightlife, 1885-1940, Chad Heap, Associate Professor of American Studies and Undergraduate Advisor of the Women's, Gender, and Sexuality Studies Program at George Washington University and regular contributor to Reddit subsection Ask Historians, explains that fellatio was considered a little too foreign for Americans during the time period (it was a too "French," if you will), and therefore wasn't readily performed.
+Oral pleasure.
+Something many enjoy, yes?
+Well, actually, as it turns out, no. In the book Slumming: Sexual and Racial Encounters in American Nightlife, 1885-1940, Chad Heap, Associate Professor of American Studies and Undergraduate Advisor of the Women's, Gender, and Sexuality Studies Program at George Washington University explained that oral pleasure was considered a little too foreign for Americans during the time period, and therefore wasn't readily performed.